University breakthrough applied by Leicesters Hospitals to provide pioneering noninvasive autopsy service

 Establishing this service would not have been possible without the pioneering work of Professor Guy Rutty and support of the wider management teams and the Trust board at Leicester’s Hospitals.

-More information about the postgraduate teaching programs in PMCT at the University of Leicester is available below:
+Postgraduate teaching programs in PMCT at the University of Leicester:

 - Post Mortem Radiology for Natural and Forensic Death